choudharyus/week2-monday3/readme.md

 As this course continues you will encounter plenty of Javascript objects in the wild.
 Spend **10 minutes** on the following...

-* Go to the [Big Ol' Twitter Object](https://git.generalassemb.ly/ga-wdi-exercises/big_ole_twitter_object/) page!
+* Go to the [Big Ol' Twitter Object](http://ga-wdi-exercises.github.io/big_ole_twitter_object/) page!
-* In the console, you can examine the tweet object by typing `tweet;`.
+* In the console, you can examine the tweet object by typing `tweet`.
 This object represent this [tweet](https://twitter.com/twitterapi/status/210462857140252672) from the [Twitter API](https://twitter.com/TwitterAPI) account.
 * Answer the questions in the page!
 Test your answers in the console!

 <!-- [Twitter JSON Exercise Repo](https://github.com/ga-dc/big_ole_twitter_object) -->